 Are You Arranging Wood Effectively?

 Especially if you’re making a fire outside, building something strong enough to stand up to wind and rain can be an art.
 Whatever you design, tinder will have to ignite kindling, and kindling will have to ignite your firewood.
-Here are a few best practices for structure along with more general tips.
+Here are a few best practices for structure and more general tips.

 Did You Remember (Enough) Tinder and Kindling?